 Born 50 million years ago, when India crashed into Asia, the Himalayas are the world’s largest crumple zone.
 Their intimidating peaks should not put you off visiting, especially if you focus on the Indian Himalayas, where the mountain hikes are more accessible and quieter than other areas.
 In the disputed region of Kashmir, you’ll find regions such as Ladakh, where the remote Markha Valley Trek, plus the slim chance of snow leopards, draws out the adventurous.
 Or head east to Assam, where you can spot one-horned rhinos by the Brahmaputra River in Kaziranga National Park.

-Types of holidays & vacations in India
+Types of tours & holidays in India

 You’ll get the chance to track tigers and snow leopards on a wildlife holiday in India.
 Walking holidays are becoming an increasingly popular way to see India, and you can find some fantastic routes in Kerala or the Himalayas.
 Similarly, cycling holidays are a great way to reach lesser-trodden tracks.
 Or let a train do the work on a holiday by rail; India has some iconic railway routes.
 Going on a small group trip allows you to do it all with a ready-made entourage of like-minded travellers.